yungyuc/ynote/nsd/02numpy/numpy.rst

 Numpy for Array-Centric Code
 ============================

+.. contents:: Contents in the section
+  :local:
+  :depth: 1

 * Arrays are the best container to manage homogeneous data.
 * The `numpy <http://www.numpy.org/>`__ library provides everything we need for